IsmailAbys/Segmentation/3D-Unet/ReadMe.txt

 2) evaluate.py file --> evaluates the trained model on testing dataset and verify the dice score of each case.
 3) predict.py file --> the inference to upload one image and receive one segmented mask: python predict.py -i image.nii.gz -o seg.nii.gz
 4) pytorchtools.py file --> for early stopping and it should be placed in the same folder where train file is place.
-5) slicer.py file --> to transform segmented mask and make it without background label for 3D slicer visualization: python slicer.py -i seg.nii.gz -o name.nii.gz
+5) slicer.py file --> to transform segmented mask and make it without background for 3D slicer visualization: python slicer.py -i seg.nii.gz -o name.nii.gz